danbev/learning-nodejs/README.md

     target->Set(FIXED_ONE_BYTE_STRING(env->isolate(), "TCP"), t->GetFunction());

 New takes a single argument of type v8::FunctionCallbackInfo which holds information about the function call make.
-This is things like the number of arguments used, the arguments can be retreived using with the operator[]. `New` looks like this:
+These are things like the number of arguments used, the arguments can be retreived using with the operator[]. `New` looks like this:

     void TCPWrap::New(const FunctionCallbackInfo<Value>& a) {
       CHECK(a.IsConstructCall());